-As of September 30, 2004, the redeemable partnership units consisted of 21,707,428 OP Units, 169,838 LTIP Units and 4,124,700 Series Two Preferred Units (or 5,412,996 OP Units on an as converted basis).
+Minority interests in the Company relate to the interest in the Operating Partnership that is not owned by the Company and interests in property partnerships that are not owned by the Company.
+As of September 30, 2004, the minority interest in the Operating Partnership consisted of 21,707,428 OP Units, 169,838 LTIP Units and 4,124,700 Series Two Preferred Units (or 5,412,996 OP Units on an as converted basis) held by parties other than the Company.

-On May 4, 2004, 1,070,437 Series Two Preferred Units of the Company were converted by the holders into 1,404,772 OP Units.
-On August 16, 2004 and August 26, 2004, 65,525 and 140,000 Series Two Preferred Units of the Company were converted by the holders into 85,990 and 183,727 OP Units, respectively.
-The OP Units were subsequently presented by the holders for redemption and were redeemed by Boston Properties, Inc. in exchange for an equal number of shares of Common Stock.
+On May 4, 2004, 1,070,437 Series Two Preferred Units of the Company's Operating Partnership were converted by the holders into 1,404,772 OP Units.
+On August 16, 2004 and August 26, 2004, 65,525 and 140,000 Series Two Preferred Units of the Company's Operating Partnership were converted by the holders into 85,990 and 183,727 OP Units, respectively.
+The OP Units were subsequently presented by the holders for redemption and were redeemed by the Company in exchange for an equal number of shares of Common Stock.
+The aggregate book value of the Preferred Units that were converted, as measured for each Preferred Unit on the date of its conversion, was approximately \$42.2 million.
+The difference between the aggregate book value and the purchase price of these Preferred Units was approximately \$38.4 million, which increased the recorded value of the Company's net assets.
 In addition, the Company paid the accrued preferred distributions due to the holders of Preferred Units that were converted.
-As a result of these conversions, the Company had 4,124,700 Series Two Preferred Units outstanding as of September 30, 2004.
+As a result of these conversions, the Operating Partnership had 4,124,700 Series Two Preferred Units outstanding as of September 30, 2004.